Generic name: fenfluramine (oral solution)

 You can ask your pharmacist or healthcare provider for information that is written for health professionals.

 Inactive ingredients: cherry flavor, citric acid, ethylparaben, hydroxyethylcellulose, methylparaben, potassium citrate, sucralose, and water.

 Fintepla contains no ingredient made from gluten-containing grain (wheat, barley, or rye).

-On average, it takes 3 to 4 weeks for Fintepla to start working according to trials that investigated the use of Fintepla in children and adolescents aged two to 18 years.
+On average, it takes 3 to 4 weeks for Fintepla to start working according to trials that investigated the use of Fintepla in children and adolescents with Dravet syndrome and children and adults with Lennox-Gastault seizures.
 Once a reduction in seizure frequency was observed, it generally persisted for the entire treatment period.
 Continue reading

 Yes, Fintepla is a Schedule IV controlled substance which means it is recognized as having some potential for abuse, although this is lower than substances classified in Schedule III.
 It is also subject to certain prescription restrictions.
 In addition, Fintepla is available only through a restricted program called the Fintepla REMS because it is associated with a higher risk of valvular heart disease and pulmonary arterial hypertension.
 Continue reading

 Diacomit (stiripentol) is an oral anticonvulsant used with clobazam (Onfi) for seizures associated with Dravet syndrome in patients 2 years of age and older.
 Clobazam (Onfi) is a benzodiazepine anticonvulsant agent.
 Diacomit is not used alone to treat Dravet Syndrome.
 Dravet syndrome is a rare, genetic form of epilepsy.
 It usually begins in infancy, often during a fever due to illness or vaccination.
 Continue reading